Most online services will not be available while we improve the system Friday, December 1st at 10pm until Saturday, December 2nd at 12pm.

 Who will review my application?

 A Climate Challenge Working Group (CCWG) has been established to evaluate proposals and make recommendations to the Minister on the fund recipients.
 Members of the CCWG will include staff from the Department of Environment, Energy and Climate Action.
 Staff from other government departments and/or members of external organizations may be consulted in the evaluation process on applications relevant to their area of experience and/or expertise.
-The CCWG will review all applications in accordance with the criteria that is set out in the PEI Climate Challenge Fund Guidelines and Criteria.
+The CCWG will review all applications in accordance with the criteria that are set out in the PEI Climate Challenge Fund Guidelines and Criteria.

 How will project applications be evaluated?